We stand with Ukraine to help keep people safe. Join us

 • Use an alternate DNS resolution provider to stop DNS hijackers from redirecting you to pages you don’t intend to visit.

 Browser hijacking leaves you open to different forms of browser manipulation and fraud.
 It’s increasingly an online threat and, if left unchecked, can expose your confidential personal data and cost you money.
 But you can’t protect yourself against it.
 To protect your Chrome or Safari browser from hijackers, practice digital hygiene, like updating your browsers regularly.
-Or, leave security to Clario — we’re glad to do it for you.
+On iPhone, Clario Anti Spy provides strong all-around security by helping you fix vulnerabilities that could be exploited to spy on you

 Keep reading